scambier/ghost-static/README.md

 **Convert your dynamic Ghost blog to a static website.**

-Works without any external dependency, tested on Windows with Ghost 2 and the default Casper theme.
+Works without any external dependency, tested on Windows and Raspbian, with Ghost 2 and the default Casper theme.

 ## Installation